Animaniacs (2020 TV series): Casting and music

 The revival features Yakko, Wakko, and Dot, as well as Pinky and the Brain; Paulsen (as Yakko, Pinky and Dr. Scratchansniff), Harnell (as Wakko), MacNeille (as Dot), and LaMarche (as the Brain) were confirmed to be reprising their voice roles in October 2019.
 Abby Trott was picked as a new voice artist on the team.
-Steven Bernstein, composing partner of the late Richard Stone, and his wife Julie Bernstein, composed underscore and songs during the show’s original run.
+Steven Bernstein, composing partner of the late Richard Stone, and his wife Julie Bernstein, composed underscore and songs during the show's original run.
 The Bernsteins scored the revival with a 35-piece orchestra, recording remotely after the COVID-19 lockdown.
 A stable of songwriters, including Roddy Hart and Tommy Reilly, and Randy Rogel who wrote featured songs in the original series, compose songs in the revival.
 However, other key production personnel from the original series, like Tom Ruegger, were not asked upfront to help craft the series.
 Ruegger said he was later offered the opportunity to submit a script but declined, as "basically it would be like an audition and I just didn't feel comfortable auditioning for a show that I created".
 Original series writer and voice actress Sherri Stoner returned in 2023 as the voice of Slappy Squirrel for the revival's final episode.

 WaterTower Music released the first season soundtrack album of the revival digitally on August 13, 2021.
 An album for season two was released on August 19, 2022.
+An album for season three was released on September 8, 2023.